 At John Donne School, we are proud to have an in-house catering team.
 Our catering team is lead by Mr Simpson, who is a qualified chef with over 20 years experience in the catering industry.

 Our menu offers varied and flexible food choices for our children.
 All of the meals meet nutritional standards set out by the government.
 Fresh fruit, salad, bread and drinking water are always available.

-Please click on the attachments below to see the 3 weekly menu's.
-For further information please contact the school office.
+Please click on the attachment below to see the weekly menu.
+For further information, please contact the school office.

 Avoid boredom setting in with some alternatives to sandwiches.

 - Try soup - a flask of warm vegetable soup can provide a portion of your five-a-day and boost fibre intake.
 Homemade versions can be tailored to personal taste, but shop-bought ones are fine, too (check the label to avoid those with a high salt content).

 - Rice, noodles, lentils, couscous, bulghur wheat and pasta can form the basis of salads, accompanied by chopped vegetables, fruit, seeds and nuts to boost vitamin and mineral intake.
 You can also add protein such as chicken, tuna, prawns and soya.

 - Use different varieties of bread throughout the week, such as wholemeal, granary, oat-topped, seed-based, ciabatta, rye, bagels, wraps, pitta, baguettes and rolls.
 Choose wholemeal varieties for maximum nutrients (such as fibre, B vitamins, vitamin E and magnesium).

 - Fruit – include fruit such as apples, grapes, plums and berries.
 Chopped fruit, fruit salad or dried fruit such as apricots, raisins and dates can be easily handled and eaten by children.
 A fruit smoothie is also a healthy option.